jundalisay/superb/content/en/research/jagor/ph/chapter-07.md

 found four eggs containing young crocodiles.
 When I broke the shells the little reptiles made off.

-Although the south-west monsoons generally occur later in Jalajala than in Manilla, it was already raining so hard that I decided to go to Calauan, on the southern shore of the lake, which is protected by the Maquiling, and does not experience the effect of the rainy monsoons till later in the season.
+Although the south-west monsoons generally occur later in Jalajala than in Manila, it was already raining so hard that I decided to go to Calauan, on the southern shore of the lake, which is protected by the Maquiling, and does not experience the effect of the rainy monsoons till later in the season.
 I met M, De la Gironnière in Calauan, the “gentilhomme Breton ” who is so well known by his thrilling adventures.
 He had lately returned from Europe to establish a large sugar manufactory.
 His enterprise, however, was a failure.
 The house of the lively old gentleman, whose eccentricity had led him to adopt the dress and the frugal habits of the natives, was neither clean or well kept, although he had a couple of friends to assist him in the business, a Scotchman, and a young Frenchman who had lived in the most refined Parisian society.

 There were several small lakes and a few empty volcanic basins on the estate.
 To the south-west, not very far from the house, and to the left of the road leading to San Pablo, lies the Llanura de Imúc, a valley of dolerite more than a hundred feet deep.
 Large blocks of basalt enable one to climb down into the valley, the bottom of which is covered with dense growths.
 The centre of the basin is occupied by a neglected coffee plantation laid out by a former proprietor.
 The density of the vegetation prevented my taking more precise observations.